 This vehicle is equipped with the Tire Pressure Monitoring System (TPMS).
 It monitors tire pressure of all tires except the spare.
-When the low tire pressure warning light is lit or flashing continuously, one or more of your tires is significantly under-inflated.
+When the low tire pressure warning light is lit, one or more of your tires is significantly underinflated.
 If equipped, the system also displays pressure of all tires (except the spare tire) on the display screen by sending a signal from a sensor that is installed in each wheel.
 If the vehicle is being driven with low tire pressure, the TPMS will activate and warn you of it by the low tire pressure warning light.
 This system will activate only when the vehicle is driven at speeds above 16 MPH (25 km/h).
-For more details, refer to "Warning/indicator lights and audible reminders" in the "Instruments and controls" section, "Tire pressure information" in the "Display screen, heater, air conditioner and audio and phone systems" section and "Tire Pressure Monitoring System (TPMS)" in the "Starting and driving" section.
+For more details, refer to "Warning/indicator lights and audible reminders" in the "Instruments and controls" section.
+"Tire pressure information" in the "Display screen, heater, air conditioner and audio and phone systems" section and "Tire Pressure Monitoring System (TPMS)" in the "Starting and driving" section.

 - If the low tire pressure warning light illuminates while driving, avoid sudden steering maneuvers or abrupt braking, reduce vehicle speed, pull off the road to a safe location and stop the vehicle as soon as possible.
 Serious vehicle damage could occur and may lead to an accident and could result in serious personal injury.
 Check the tire pressure for all four tires.
 Adjust the tire pressure to the recommended COLD tire pressure shown on the Tire and Loading Information label to turn the low tire pressure warning light OFF.
-If you have a flat tire, replace it with a spare tire as soon as possible. - Although you can continue driving with a punctured Michelin® PAX® tire (if so equipped), remember that vehicle handling stability is reduced, which could lead to an accident and personal injury.
-Also, driving a long distance at high speeds may damage the tires.
+If you have a flat tire, replace it with a spare tire as soon as possible. - When a spare tire is mounted or a wheel is replaced, tire pressure will not be indicated, the TPMS will not function and the low tire pressure warning light will flash for approximately 1 minute.
+The light will remain on after 1 minute.
+Contact your NISSAN dealer as soon as possible for tire replacement and/or system resetting. - Replacing tires with those not originally specified by NISSAN could affect the proper operation of the TPMS.